15 Badass Ruth Bader Ginsburg Quotes That Will Inspire You to Fight Harder For Equality

 Ginsburg spoke about getting back up to try again with The Record, this time reflecting on losing a majority vote in the Supreme Court.

-Justice Ginsburg has always been one of the Supreme Court’s most important advocates for abortion rights.
+Justice Ginsburg was always one of the Supreme Court’s most important advocates for abortion rights.
 She stood up for a woman’s right to have an abortion in 1993 with this quote.

 In an interview with Katie Couric for Yahoo News, RBG told us what #CoupleGoals really means.

-According to The New York Times, the 86-year-old justice has no plans to retire from the Supreme Court anytime soon.
+According to The New York Times, the 87-year-old justice had no plans to retire from the Supreme Court—and her legacy proves that she fought for what she believed in until the end..

 In an interview published by The Record, Ginsburg said these words about equality.
 It’s a good quote to scribble on a Post-it note and stick to your mirror.

-Justice Ginsburg has held a seat on the Supreme Court since 1993 and, after all these years, she still has hope.
+Justice Ginsburg held a seat on the Supreme Court from 1993 to 2020 and, after all those years, she still held out hope.
 This RBG quote, which she gave in an interview with Katie Couric, can inspire you when you feel discouraged.

 So many of these RBG quotes have so much potential to lift your spirits.